pyvista/stl-reader/README.rst

 Usage
 =====

-Load in the vertices and indices of a stl file directly as a Numpy array:
+Load in the vertices and indices of a STL file directly as a NumPy array:

 .. code:: pycon